 Normal Teaching Loads

-The normal teaching load at Sul Ross State University for faculty members who are paid full-time from the budget item "Faculty Salaries" shall be four lecture courses or the equivalent of twelve semester-credit hours of instruction in organized classes each long semester or an average of twelve semester-credit hours per long-term semester over the nine months of the academic year.
+The normal teaching load at Sul Ross State University for tenured or tenure track faculty members who are paid full-time from the budget item "Faculty Salaries" shall be four lecture courses or the equivalent of twelve semester-credit hours of instruction in organized classes each long semester or an average of twelve semester-credit hours per long-term semester over the nine months of the academic year.

+The normal teaching load for non-tenured instructors shall be five lecture courses or the equivalent of fifteen semester credit hours of instruction in organized classes each long semester or an average of fifteen semester-credit hours per long-term semester over the nine months of the academic year.

 The normal teaching loads for faculty members at Sul Ross State University are determined in accordance with the following criteria: